morphex/IssueDealer/Products/IssueDealer/readme.txt

   into an advanced (but simple to use!) information management and distribution system.

+  Some years ago I took it over as a personal project, and since I've spent so much time on it already and it works well for its purpose and that the LAF system is interesting, I'm going to keep updating it.
+I don't know what the future for Zope 2 will be, but seeing how different systems can survive I wouldn't be surprised if Zope 2 is well maintained 5-10 years down the road.

 Why is it free?

-  We give it away for free because you get to try it out, and then if you need customizing or hosting of it, that's where we can offer you a service.
+  It started out free, and distributing it under the GPL version 2 is practical, as it is a well-known software license .

-  We'd like to start a community around this application eventually, so if you think this is an interesting application, get in touch and maybe we can do something together.
+  I'd like to start a community around this application eventually, so if you think this is an interesting application, get in touch and maybe we can do something together.

 How are you developing it?

-  We're developing this tool 'as we go' and will be adding to it as we figure out what's needed and what's simple; we're not using a specific development process on it yet, we'll start using XP when others find it interesting and join in on the development.
+  The project has recently been moved to GitHub, and will be located there for the forseeable future.
+Bug-tracking etc. hasn't been setup, but emails and patches are welcome, as are suggestions on where to manage the project from.

 What happens next?

-  The focus for the 1.0 release is to make the application manage information, the focus for the 2.0 release is (for now) to make the application handle contacts and processes.
+  The focus for the 1.0 release is to make the application manage information, the focus for the 2.0 release is a complete LAF system.

 Is it secure?

-  Yes and no.  It is has been built to be secure for outsiders, but once someone has access to viewing, adding, editing or something else, you should assume that they can access any part of the system.
+  Yes and no.  It is has been built so that access can be restricted to different features and levels, but once someone has access to viewing, adding, editing or something else, you should assume that they can access any part of the system.

 Does it scale?